gianlucabinetti/Project_SCALPEL/README.md

 ## Team & context

-Built by a team of four during the eMERGE 2026 DoD hackathon.
+Built by a team of five during the eMERGE 2026 DoD hackathon.
 The work spanned the routing engine, cloud integration, OPSEC disguise, ground-truth capture pipeline, the self-scoring gauntlet, and the presentation.

 ---